r-shima/ekf_slam_from_scratch/nusim/README.md

 # Nusim
-This package provides a simulated environment with obstacles in RViz for a turtlebot.
+This package provides a simulated environment with obstacles and walls in RViz for a turtlebot.
 ## Launch File
-* `ros2 launch nusim nusim.launch.xml` to see the red turtlebot and three cylindrical obstacles in RViz.
+* `ros2 launch nusim nusim.launch.xml` to see the red turtlebot, three cylindrical obstacles, and walls in RViz.
 ## Parameters
 The following parameters in `config/basic_world.yaml` can be used to change the simulator settings:
 * `rate` - A frequency used to run the main loop